RIT-SWEN-261-05/BranchTesting4Fun/README.md

 # BranchTesting4Fun
-go ahead play here with so you don't mess up in your team repo
+go ahead play here so you don't mess up in your team repo